sashafklein/gimme-sats/README.md

 - [ ] Handle Paynyms?
 - [ ] Variety of premade GimmeSats button styles
 - [ ] Investigate integration into libraries like Gatsby?
+- [ ] Build as framework-agnostic vanilla-JS library?

 ## Contributing